 Fair Flies – Quality Fly Tying Materials Made To Give New Hope

 In October 2017 we traveled to Kathmandu, Nepal and trained more than 40 people, primarily women, to make our 5D Brushes.
 Many of these individuals are at risk of exploitation.
 In Nepal, exploitation usually involves trafficking, which has several forms, with the most pervasive being sex trafficking (mostly female minors) and labor trafficking (mostly young men).
 One of the largest problems in Nepal is lack of employment.
 Sadly, this forces young women into dire situations, both in country and abroad.
 The number of women and children trafficked out of Nepal is estimated at 30,000 a year, or more than 80 people a day.
 Lack of employment also forces young men to seek work outside the country.
 It is estimated that 1,600 Nepali men leave their home every day, seeking work outside the country.
 This often turns into bonded labor in perilous working condition.
-Continue reading “Fair Flies – Quality Fly Tying Materials Made To Give New Hope”
+Learn More “Fair Flies – Quality Fly Tying Materials Made To Give New Hope”

 How To Tie The Balanced Ghost (Balanced Leech): Fly Tying Video